esprfid/esp-rfid/README.md

-# Fork of the  ESP RFID Project with extended MQTT Functions
+# Fork of ESP RFID with extended MQTT Functions
 First the extended functions are documented here followed by the original descrition.
 The original ESP-RFID solution is already a great piece of Software, but I wanted extended functinality to integrate my RIFID-DOOR into a home automatisation over MQTT.

 The full marelab solution depends on three projects: